KarrLab/obj_tables/docs/migration.rst

     Changes that do not fall into these categories must be handled by a custom Python transformations module that processes each *Model* as it is migrated.

-The code below contains a schema that's defined using Object model.
+The code below contains a schema that's defined using `ObjTables`.
 This documentation employs it as the schema for an example data file before migration, and refers to it as the *existing* schema: